Employer of Record (EOR) vs. Staffing Agency: Which One is Right for Your Business?

 Staffing Agency: Staffing agencies do not act as legal employers.
 They assist with candidate sourcing, screening, and matching, but the employer directly employs the selected candidates.
 The employer manages legal and administrative responsibilities, such as payroll, taxes, and compliance.

-Flexibility in hiring:
+Flexibility in hiring

 Best EORs offer flexibility in how you hire.
+Whether you’re looking for long-term employees or contractorsBest EORs offer flexibility in how you hire.
 Whether you’re looking for long-term employees or contractors, an EOR can handle both.
-This allows your company to scale globally without worrying about complex administrative tasks or compliance risks.
+This means you can scale globally without losing sleep over admin nightmares or compliance risks.

 Staffing agencies, on the other hand, are better suited for short-term or specialised roles but may not be as effective for long-term, full-time hires.

-Control over employees and workplace:
+Control over employees and workplace

 EOR: An EOR maintains higher control over the workers' employment arrangements.
 They have the authority to set and enforce employment policies, handle disciplinary actions, and make decisions related to workplace rules and regulations.